fen-gao/doc-flow-js/README.md

 ## Project Overview

-In this project, i recreated a Notion-like editor, specifically focusing on the H1 heading component.
-The goal is to deliver a working prototype that closely matches the provided Figma design.
+In this project, I recreated a Notion-like editor, focusing on the H1 heading component.
+The goal is to deliver a functional prototype that closely matches the provided Figma design.

 ## Requirements

 - **Technology**: Use any technology you prefer, ideally Vanilla JS.
-- **Deployment**: Deploy the project on Heroku or any other platform for easy access and testing.
+- **Deployment**: Deploy the project on a platform like Heroku or any other for easy access and testing.

 ## Figma Prototype